Spine Disc Replacement

 - Less risk of degeneration in adjacent vertebrae (spinal fusion fuses the area putting added pressure on the vertebra above and below the fusion)

 Who is a candidate for spine disc replacement?

 - Conservative treatments have failed to provide results

 If you suffer from any of the following conditions you are not a candidate for disc replacement therapy:

 - Significant radiculopathy (pain radiating down the legs)

 - Osteoporosis or poor bone quality

 Other criteria that may exclude you as a candidate:

-The main drawback of the total disc replacement procedure is that we only perform it in the cervical section of spine.
-In fact lumbar disc replacement is not a good form of surgery and is rarely performed in the US or other parts of the world.
+The main drawback of the Spine Disc Replacement is that most surgeons are only able to perform this procedure on the cervical spine.
+Lumbar artificial disc replacements (ADR) are very challenging and only performed by specialized surgeons with this special experience.
 If you are not a candidate for total disc replacement, minimally invasive spine surgery may be right for you.